alexkasema/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 (fizzbuzz)A function that prints the numbers from 1 to 100 separated by a space.
 # 100-print_tebahpla.py
 A  program that prints the ASCII alphabet, in reverse order, alternating lowercase and uppercase (z in lowercase and Y in uppercase) , not followed by a new line.
+# 101-remove_char_at.py
+A function that creates a copy of the string, removing the character at the position n